inko-lang/website/source/news/inko-progress-report-july-2019.html.md

 A potential big change we are considering is the removal of array and hash map literals.
 Arrays are created using square brackets, such as `[10, 20, 30]`.
-Hash map literals use the syntax `%[key: value]`, which was taken from Elixir.
+Hash map literals use the syntax `%[key: value]`, which is taken from Elixir.
 While some languages use curly braces (e.g. `{key => value}` in Ruby), Inko already uses these for closures.
 We could have used the syntax `[key: value]`, but this would require the parser to perform a lookahead to determine if it's parsing an